Ammar-V/decaf/README.md

 ## State estimation
+Take a second to pause and think about how you navigate an environment.
+Let's say you are in a new city, and you want to walk to the closest coffee shop.
+You ask a passerby for directions, and they tell you that you are not far - all you have to do, is go straight for 500 m, turn right, and then walk another 100 m.
+You thank them, and start walking.
+After 2 minutes of walking, you soon realize that you have no idea when you were supposed to turn right.
+You know that you were supposed to walk 500 m before turning right, but you have no notion of how far you have walked in the last couple minutes!

 State estimation is crucial when it comes to robotics.
 Simply put, state estimation is the process of using sensor inputs to estimate the position and orientation of a robot in space.
 For a mobile robot, this is highly important so that the it can navigate from point A to B.

-Take a second to pause and think about how you navigate an environment.
-For example, if you want to go from your bedroom to your kitchen, you need to know how many steps you need to take (distance) in a certain direction (orientation).
-To do this, you need to know where the kitchen is relative to the bedroom.
-On top of that, you need even more fundamental information - knowing that you are in your bedroom and not already in the kitchen!

 ![A diagram of different sensors such as wheel encoders, IMU, and GPS.]()